VISHALMACOM/terraform/README.md

 1. Define and consume local values

-          Use configuration from lab02s3
           Define a locals block to assign tags to resources Validate, deploy, expand, analyze, and destroy infrastructur

 2. Define output blocks

-          Use configuration from lab03s1
           Define output blocks to display values
           Validate, deploy, expand, analyze, and destroy infrastructure